Welcome to Our Parish

 Today's Readings

-Friday of week 13 in Ordinary Time, or Saint Elizabeth of Portugal
+Friday of week 15 in Ordinary Time

 First reading